rpearce/dotfiles/README.md

 ## Current setup

-* Install scripts are broken into 3 environments:
+* Install scripts are broken into 2 environments:
   1. `./install` for my personal machine
   1. `./install-work` for my work machine
-  1. `./install-devcontainer` for VSCode Dev Containers
 * Uses the [XDG spec](https://wiki.archlinux.org/title/XDG_Base_Directory) to
   attempt to prevent cluttering the `$HOME` (`~`) folder
 * Symlinks config files from this project to where they are expected to be found